 Study DPN 1: This 5-week study compared LYRICA 25, 100, or 200 mg three times a day with placebo.
 Treatment with LYRICA 100 and 200 mg three times a day statistically significantly improved the endpoint mean pain score and increased the proportion of patients with at least a 50% reduction in pain score from baseline.
 There was no evidence of a greater effect on pain scores of the 200 mg three times a day dose than the 100 mg three times a day dose, but there was evidence of dose dependent adverse reactions [see Adverse Reactions (6.1)].
-For a range of levels of improvement in pain intensity from baseline to study endpoint, Figure 1 shows the fraction of patients whose change from baseline is, for example, 50%, are also included at every level of improvement.
-Some patients who did not complete the study were assigned 0% improvement.
+For a range of levels of improvement in pain intensity from baseline to study endpoint, Figure 1 shows the fraction of patients achieving that level of improvement.
+The figure is cumulative, so that patients whose change from baseline is, for example, 50%, are also included at every level of improvement below 50%.
+Patients who did not complete the study were assigned 0% improvement.
 Some patients experienced a decrease in pain as early as Week 1, which persisted throughout the study.